simbake/web_search/README.md

  Type ```search the weather in Nairobi, Kenya today.```

-  Alternatively, you can type search followed by search querry in double quoation marks and then a question to be answered, e.g.:
+  Alternatively, you can type search followed by search querry in double quotation marks and then a question to be answered, e.g.:

  Type ```search "the weather in Amsterdam" and tell me what should I wear.```